Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 This is a computer code (in MATLAB environment) to control hardwares such as arbitrary wavefrom generator.

+Requirements
+MATLAB 2017a or higher version.
+Multiple drivers, which are given in Usage session.

+Usage

 Part 1.
 MATLAB code for controlling of AWG, NI PXI-5412

 1. Setup the hardware of the arbitrary waveform generator.